matter-labs/zksync-web-era-docs/docs/dev/README.md

 - Begin by [trying out](./testnet/user.md) the zkSync 2.0 UX yourself!
 - See the info on RPC nodes, wallet, block explorer on the [important links](./testnet/important-links.md) page.
-- If you are new to rollups, then [ZK rollup basics](./rollups.md) guide will help you get familiar with ZK rollup architecture in general.
+- If you are new to rollups, then the [ZK rollup basics](./rollups.md) guide will help you getting familiar with the ZK rollup architecture in general.
 - If you already know how ZK rollups work, then [Understanding zkSync 2.0](./zksync-v2) will serve as an introduction into the concepts behind zkSync 2.0.
 - Want to dive directly into the code?
 Head straight to the [Developer guide](./guide).